 When deciding which type of material is best for you, you need to factor in the severity of the decay, the location of the cavity in your mouth, tooth filling cost, and your insurance coverage.

-The different dental filling materials are:
+The different dental fillings materials are:

-Silver amalgam fillings are also very sturdy and strong.
+Silver amalgam dental fillings are also very sturdy and strong.
 But many people find them not aesthetically pleasing.
 Moreover, they are more likely to expand and contract and cause a tooth crack compared to other types.
 In addition, because they contain mercury (a known neurotoxin), many individuals worry about the long-term safety of silver fillings.